 If you have had a false labor, it is the right time to start doing exercises to have a vaginal delivery, as these exercises will help you create a flexible body for childbirth.
 And if you are past 40 weeks and there is no sign of labor, you can also try some safe exercises to induce labor.

 What is preterm labor?

-For a singleton pregnancy, almost 90% of pregnancies' reach the 37th week of pregnancy.
+For a singleton pregnancy, almost 90% of pregnancies reach the 37th week of pregnancy and experience labor signs at 37 weeks or later.
 However, some expecting moms often experience early contractions and go into labor before the 37th week.
 This is known as preterm labor.
-If you experience any of the signs and symptoms mentioned in the article before the 37th week, immediately call up or visit your gynecologist.
+Immediately call or visit your gynecologist if you experience any signs and symptoms mentioned in the article before the 37th week.

 Labor pains and childbirth might sound a bit scary to a few, but your body has been preparing for it for the last nine months.
-So it is time to relax and be stress-free now, and time to bring a new life into this world.
+So, it is time to relax, be stress-free, and bring a new life into this world.
 You got it, mamma!